 - Change the thought.
 Replace your thought with a positive or an optimistically realistic one.
 Believe you can create a different outcome in the future.
 A single negative event doesn’t hold true forever.

 Remember the 3 Cs of cognitive restructuring, and you will notice a shift in the way you view the world.
 Through practice, you will think in a healthier and more positive way.
-Everyone needs a daily dose of vitamin C and the 3 Cs – Classify –> Challenge –> Change.
+Everyone needs a daily dose of vitamin C and the 3 Cs – Categorize –> Challenge –> Change.
 Both will do a body and mind good!

 - “Overgeneralization and Social Anxiety” – Verywell Mind